 How Do Odds Work Differently on Sportsbooks to Exchanges?

-An exchange disrupts the traditional sportsbook model by putting the bettors up against each other.
+An exchange disrupts the traditional sportsbook model by putting the bettors against each other.
 Exchanges give punters a platform to trade the outcome of sports events as bettors to bet against other bettors and not a bookmaker.